artiam99/MERN-Personal-Chat-App/README.md

 # MERN-Personal-Chat-App

-This MERN Full stack web application is a Realtime Personal Chat App built with ReactJS and NextJS for frontend, ExpressJS for building REST API, MongoDB for database, Semantic-UI-React for the UI library and SocketIO for bi-directional realtime communication.
+This MERN Full stack web application is a Realtime Personal Chat App built with NextJS development framework, ReactJS for frontend, ExpressJS for building REST API, MongoDB for database, Semantic-UI-React for the UI library and SocketIO for bi-directional realtime communication.
 It is deployed on Heroku.

 Live Link: https://chat-app-maitra.herokuapp.com/